knewplay/book-programming-essential/toolset/tools.md

 1. Commit Messages: Always write clear and concise commit messages.
 A good message describes the change and its purpose, providing context for your team.

 2. Small Commits: It's easier to understand and review small, focused commits than large ones.
 Aim to commit one logical change at a time.
+Don't cram all of your local changes into the upcoming commit.
+This is where the staging area can become useful, as it will allow you to select specific files, and even parts of those files to include in the next commit.

 3. Branching Out: Create a new branch whenever you're experimenting or adding a new feature.
 This keeps the main codebase stable and allows for isolated testing and development.